Flower of Evil (Philippine TV series): Marketing

 A short teaser for the series was shown as part of the upcoming projects for Dreamscape Entertainment in 2022.
 The first teaser was released on May 16, 2022.
 The second teaser was released on May 20, 2022.
 Official poster was released on May 23, 2022.
 The trailer of the series was released on May 31, 2022.

 Release

-The series released first on Viu on June 23, 2022, 48 hours before its television premiere on Kapamilya Channel, A2Z and Jeepney TV from June 25 to October 9, 2022.
+The series was released first on Viu from June 23 to October 7, 2022, 48 hours before its television premiere on Kapamilya Channel, A2Z and Jeepney TV from June 25 to October 9, 2022.
 It is also released exclusively on iWantTFC and TFC IPTV on July 16, 2022, with the first 6 episodes, 48 hours before its broadcast in the United States and Canada.

 Re-run

-Flower of Evil re-aired from November 7, 2022 to January 20, 2023 on Kapamilya Channel's Primetime Bida Weeknight block, Jeepney TV, A2Z Primetime and TV5's Todo Max Primetime Singko block replacing A Family Affair and was replaced by Dirty Linen.
+The series re-aired on Kapamilya Channel's Primetime Bida weeknight block, A2Z's A2Z Primetime, TV5's TodoMax Primetime Singko, and Jeepney TV's delayed telecast from November 7, 2022 to January 20, 2023, replacing A Family Affair and was replaced by Dirty Linen.
+It currently also has re-run on ALLTV beginning November 8, 2025, replacing the re-runs of the Philippine adaptation of What's Wrong with Secretary Kim.